modware-org/docs/README.md

 ## About Softreck

-"We share tools to give Your Company more benefits, to have under control all steps in software and Hardware Development.
+"We share tools to give Your Organisation more benefits, to have under control all steps in software and Hardware Development.
 To give Your customers the best Product and Service!"
 Leadership Through Software Development

 ## Softreck's API Foundation